edmundhung/workaholic-site-template/content/configuration.md

 # Configuration for Workaholic

 [workaholic]
 ## Required.
-Relative path to the source directory
+Relative path of the data source directory
 source = "content"
 ## Required.
 The name of the binding as defined under `kv_namespaces` above
 binding = "CONTENT"

 [[workaholic.plugins]]
 ## Required.
-Relative path to the source file
+Relative path of the plugin file
 source = "./plugins/list.ts"
 ## Optional (default: {}).
 Options passed to the `setupBuild` function
 buildOptions = { foo = "bar" }